 Miss Clavel: "Tea, soup and covers.
 I want you to stay under the covers, eat your soup and drink your tea."

 - In Nanny McPhee, the Brown children all start Playing Sick and Nanny Mc Phee's punishment is to act like they're really sick.
-She tells the chef that the children are sick and the chef replies that the best way to help a sick person recover was this thin gruel with potato peelings in.
-Nobody liked it.
+She tells the chef that the children are sick and the chef replies that the best way to help a sick person recover is a thin gruel with potato peelings in.
+Nobody likes it.

 - Amelia Bedelia: In one of the books set in the past when Amelia Bedelia was a kid, entitled "Amelia Bedelia Goes Wild", young Amelia has the flu and her mother serves her soup.
 However, Amelia is not hungry.